San Michele Bridge: History

 The blessing ceremony took place on 26 May 1889, attended by Archbishop of Milan Luigi Nazari di Calabiana and other members of the Milanese clergy.
-The opening of the bridge was celebrated on Juny, 30th in Paderno d'Adda in the presence of the authorities.
+The opening of the bridge was celebrated on 30 June in Paderno d'Adda in the presence of the authorities.
 The ceremony was attended by many engineers, including Röthlisberger.
 A refreshment took place on a hill near the bridge, where the mayor of Robbiate gave a celebratory speech, inviting everybody to a collective hug between the Adda people.
 Senator Giuseppe Robecchi paid homage to the hundreds of workers involved in the construction of the bridge.
 The bridge officially entered service on 1 July 1889.
 In 1890, with a new painting, the bridge was fully concluded.
 Only three years after the first test, another one was carried out to understand if the bridge could carry new generation locomotives, which were more powerful but also heavier.

 Fast and stable connections were established between the two parts of Lombardy thanks to the opening of the bridge, reducing the travel time and making the opening of new trade routes viable, for example between the productive areas of eastern Piedmont (Novara and Vercelli) and the industries of eastern Lombardy (especially in the Bergamo and Brescia territories).
 At the time of its completion, the bridge was already considered an engineering masterpiece, to the point that he was mentioned as one of the greatest arched bridges in the world and was taken as an excellent example of civil engineering, both for its bold project and for the skills that made its construction possible.

 The bridge wasn't seriously damaged during the Second World War, even though bombings happened in the area and some shells fell in the Adda valley; the bridge nevertheless needed some consolidation work after the war, carried out by the military engineering corps.
 A restoration of the whole structure took place in the early 1950s.
 Important restoration work also took place in 1972 and in 1992; in the 1980s the bridge was added to the list of the protected sites by the Soprintendenza per i Beni Ambientali e Architettonici della Regione Lombardia (Superintendency for Environmental and Architectural Heritage of Region Lombardy).
 Despite all the restoration work, some limitations were applied to the traffic on the bridge, regarding both the motor vehicles and the speed of the trains.
 During the XX century the bridge was also used for bungee jumping with the installation of specific temporary structures, but they were removed because of their non-compliance with the existing regulations.